tiprankstipranks

 If the company is unable to maintain its relationships with its suppliers, if the suppliers materially change the terms of their existing agreements with the company or the company fails to abide by the terms of such agreements, if suppliers cease selling their products through distribution generally, or if supply chain shortages and other disruptions occur, the company's business could be materially adversely affected.

 A substantial portion of the company's inventory is purchased from suppliers with which the company has entered into non-exclusive distribution agreements.
 These agreements are typically cancellable at any time or on short notice (generally 30 to 90 days).
 Some of the company's businesses rely on a limited number of suppliers to provide a high percentage of their revenues.
-For example, sales of products from one of the company's suppliers accounted for approximately 10% of the company's consolidated sales in 2023.
+For example, sales of products from one of the company's suppliers accounted for approximately 8% of the company's consolidated sales in 2024.
 To the extent that the company's significant suppliers reduce the number of products they sell through distribution or cease selling their products through distribution entirely, experience disruptions in their supply chains, cease to continue doing business with the company, or are unable to continue to meet or significantly alter their obligations, the company's business could be materially adversely affected.
 In addition, to the extent the company's suppliers modify the terms of their contracts to the detriment of the company, limit supplies due to capacity constraints or other factors, or cancel such contracts or exercise remedies thereunder due to the company's breach of contract terms, there could be a material adverse effect on the company's business.
 Further, the supplier landscape has continued to experience a consolidation, which could negatively impact the company if the surviving, consolidated suppliers decide to exclude the company from their supply chains, and which could expose the company to increased pricing and dependence on a smaller number of suppliers, among other risks.
-Increasing consolidation in the industries where the company's suppliers operate may occur as companies combine to achieve further economies of scale and other synergies, which could result in reduced supplies, as companies seek to eliminate duplicative product lines, and increased prices, which could have a material adverse effect on the company's business.
+Increasing consolidation in the industries where the company's suppliers operate may occur as companies combine to achieve further economies of scale and other synergies, which could result in reduced supplies, as companies seek to eliminate duplicative product lines and services, and increased prices, which could have a material adverse effect on the company's business.

 Costs1 | 4.0%